locks-az/cse15l-lab-reports/LabReport2.md

 ```

 Error:
 The bug was that the elements of the array were being overwritten while iterting through it.
 For example, the first element would be set as the last element and its value would be lost.
 By the time it iterates to the last element, the method will set the last element as the first element, which is already the last element, thus losing the first element entirely.
-The symptom would result in a mirrored array where the front half is the same as the back half reversed.
+This resulted in a symptom of a mirrored array where the front half is the same as the back half reversed.

 When using {1,2,3} as a failure-inducing input, the expected should be {3,2,1}.
 However, the symptom is {3,2,3};